 Step 4.
 Location!
 Location!
 Location!

-Every successful entrepreneur will always tell you in order to successfully attract more customers, you need to select the perfect location.
-In this case, as a farmer, you need to select the right spot in your garden.
-In order to come up with the right spot, there are a few things to consider.
+Every successful real estate agent will always tell you in order to buy the right house, you need to select the perfect location.
+In this case, as a gardener, you need to select the right spot for your garden.
+In order to determine the right spot, there are a few things to consider.
 They include:

 Now that you have chosen the perfect location, you can finally build your box.
 If you have the materials, this should be easy and if you have an easy-to-assemble kit, it will be even easier.
 To avoid transporting the box from one location to another, assemble it close to your chosen location for the SFG.